kingston-hackSpace/WaterPump_5V/README.md

 ## WARNING:

-The waterpump must be used UNDERWATER ONLY, otherwise, it may overheat (it is made so the water cools it down).
+The waterpump must be used UNDERWATER ONLY, otherwise, it may overheat and burn the mottor (it is made so the water cools it down).

 ----
 ## HARDWARE